-- A complaint under this section shall be required to show reasonable evidence that the Registry Operator failed to allocate a .madrid domain name that was applied for in compliance with the Sunrise Eligibility Requirements. - In addition, to pursue the remedies set forth in Section 4.2 (a) and (b) below, - the complainant MUST notify the Registry Operator within the ten (10) calendar days following the Registry Operator's decision to denyallocation of the domain name of its intention to submit a complaint under this SDRP.
-Such notice must be via email to [].
+- a.
+A complaint under this section shall be required to show reasonable evidence that the Registry Operator failed to allocate a .paris domain name that was applied for in compliance with the Sunrise Eligibility Requirements set forth in the .paris Launch Policy. - b.
+In addition, to pursue the remedies set forth in Section 4.2 (a) and (b) below, the complainant MUST notify the Registry Operator within the ten (10) calendar days following the Registry Operator's decision to deny allocation of the domain name of its intention to submit a complaint under this SDRP.
+Such notice must be sent via email to abusepointparis@paris.fr.